Docs

 #

-When adding users to an audience you can optionally include a tenant ID to power per-user, per-tenant workflows.
+When adding users to static audience you can optionally include a tenant ID to power per-user, per-tenant workflows.
 A user can exist in an audience with multiple distinct tenants.
+Currently, tenant targeting is only supported for static audiences, but support for dynamic audiences is coming soon.

 An audience member with multiple distinct tenant ids